aboodhijazi55/National-specialized/README.md

 # Project NSL

 ## Overview
-Project NSL is a web application designed to [brief description of what the app does].
-This project aims to [purpose or goal of the project].
+Project NSL is a web application designed to [NSL lab].
+This project aims to real project for minral .

 ## Features
 - Feature 1: [Description of feature 1]